 1 My name is Dr. Robin Dillard.
 My address is 1412 Middlebrooks Circle, Stamford, 2 Utopia.
-I graduated from the University of Utopia in 1993 with my doctorate in mechanical 3 engineering.
+I graduated from the University of Utopia in 1994 with my doctorate in mechanical 3 engineering.
 Upon graduation, I was hired by Honda Motors working in their crash analysis 4 division.
 After 10 years of climbing up the corporate ladder, I decided to step down from the 5 chief engineering position and start my own business.
 I created Dynamics, a consulting firm, 6 dedicated to automotive and vehicle incident analysis.
 We are made up of a team of forensic 7 engineers dedicated to determining the truth behind vehicle incidents, whether it be crashes, 8 liability failure, or overall incident analysis.
 We have conducted many studies in which 9 calculations were made to determine the visibility of road signs and signals by motorists, giving 10 due consideration for angle, speed, distance, and other factors.
 Dynamics has given evidence in 11 hundreds of cases both civil and criminal, and I have testified in around 50 different cases 12 myself.

-13 I was retained by the defense in this case to determine the likelihood that a person driving 14 along County Road 153, under circumstances substantially identical to those described by Pat 15 Winter in their affidavit, would be able to observe and make the identification stated by Winter.
-16 Specifically, Pat Winter stated that they were traveling at a "normal" rate of speed along County 17 Road 153, in a northerly direction, and passed the Mini Mart located thereon at approximately 18 10:45 p.m. on the night of January 5, 2023.
-They described the weather conditions as dry and 19 clear and stated that lighting at the store and in the parking lot illuminated the area they 20 observed.
-21 Attached to this statement is a diagram of the Mini Mart and immediate surrounding area.
-22 As you can see, to the immediate south of the Mini Mart is a tire store.
-The location of the tire store building and the substantial landscaping and tall wooden fence along its southern boundary with the Mini Mart, obscures any view of the public ATM that is located at the southwest corner of the Mini Mart.
+I was retained by the defense in this case to determine the likelihood that a person driving 13 along County Road 153, under circumstances substantially identical to those described by Pat 14 Winter in their affidavit, would be able to observe and make the identification stated by Winter.
+15 16 Specifically, Pat Winter stated that they were traveling at a "normal" rate of speed along County Road 153, in a northerly direction, and passed the Mini Mart located thereon at approximately 17 10:45 p.m. on the night of January 5, 2023.
+They described the weather conditions as dry and 18 19 clear and stated that lighting at the store and in the parking lot illuminated the area they observed.
+20 store building and the substantial landscaping and tall wooden fence along its southern boundary 23 with the Mini Mart, obscures any view of the public ATM that is located at the southeast corner 24 25 of the Mini Mart.
 For any person traveling in a vehicle north on County Road 153, the ATM would not be visible until such time as the vehicle approached the entrance of the Mini Mart.
-This would be at a 20-degree angle, looking to the left towards the Mini Mart.
-The view of the ATM continues for 35 feet until blocked by a large live oak tree on the right of way in front of the Mini Mart.
-Thus, the time within which a person traveling north on County Road 153 in a motor vehicle could view the area surrounding the ATM outside the Mini Mart would be 1.5 seconds if the vehicle was traveling at a rate of 25 miles per hour and .75 seconds if the vehicle was traveling 50 miles per hour.
+26 This would be at a 20-degree angle, looking to the left towards the Mini Mart.
+The view of the 27 28 ATM continues for 35 feet until blocked by a large live oak tree on the right of way in front of 29 the Mini Mart.
+Thus, the time within which a person traveling north on County Road 153 in a 30 motor vehicle could view the area surrounding the ATM outside the Mini Mart would be 1.5 31 seconds if the vehicle was traveling at a rate of 25 miles per hour and .75 seconds if the vehicle was traveling 50 miles per hour.
 The speed limit on this stretch of road is 45 miles per hour.
+32 In addition to these calculations, I also attempted to recreate the conditions described by 33